Long waits for ambulances continue in England

 Prof Stephen Powis, national medical director for NHS England, said: "NHS staff have pulled out all the stops to deliver millions more tests, checks, treatments and operations than they did last summer despite caring for many more Covid patients.

-"We do not know how many of those who held back from accessing care during the pandemic still need treatment, but we expect more to come forward in the coming months, and I urge anyone who needs the NHS to come forward," he said.
+"We do not know how many of those who held back from accessing care during the pandemic still need treatment, but we expect more to come forward in the coming months, and I urge anyone who needs the NHS to come forward."

+Data shows there are long waiting times for ambulances across the three other UK nations, but these waits are measured differently and can't be directly compared.

+Have you experienced a long wait for an ambulance?
+Please share your experiences.
+Email haveyoursay@bbc.co.uk.